cloudevents/spec/subscriptions/spec.md

 }
 ```

-###### `any` filter dialect
+**`any`**

-Use of this MUST include one nested array of filter expressions, where at least
+Use of this MUST include one nested array of filter expressions, where at
-one nested filter expressions MUST evaluate to true in order for the `any`
+least one nested filter expressions MUST evaluate to true in order for the `any`
 filter expression to be true.

 Note: there MUST be at least one filter expression in the array.